 '''

+#RewriteBase /

+To be:

 RewriteBase /

 '''

 MAMP

 On certain versions of MAMP, Elgg will either fail to install or have intermittent problems while running.

 This is a known issue with MAMP and is related to the Zend Optimizer.
 Until Zend/MAMP have resolved this issue it is recommended that you turn off the Zend Optimizer in your PHP settings.